bdastur/notes/aws/readme.md

 ## ElastiCache:
 * Improves application performance by storing the most frequently accessed data in memory.
-* Simplifies the setup and management of distributed in-memory Catching environments.
+* Simplifies the setup and management of distributed in-memory caching environments.
 * You can choose from Memcached or Redis protocol-compliant cache engine and quickly launch a cluster within minutes.